 While this process is simple in theory, you’ll still need to write and execute the right code to avoid loading errors.
-While this might not cause an issue for a smaller volume of datasets, when you have a thousand plus tables, it becomes impossible to manually mitigate these problems.
+While this might not cause an issue for a smaller volume of datasets, when you have hundreds or even thousands of tables it becomes impossible to manually mitigate these problems.

-When loading large sets of data, CloverDX offers a wide range of tools that help you manage the volume of your data as well as the complexity of the task – from tools that allow you to validate and cleanse your data, to easy-to-use reusable components that implement the bulk loading process described above.
+When loading large sets of data, CloverDX offers a wide range of tools that help you manage the volume of your data as well as the complexity of the task:

 Using CloverDX, you can implement a complete end to end process that will manage your data integration or data migration process without requiring you to code or manually manage large data volumes.
 This takes away smaller problems or errors that may occur in loading data on a repetitive, daily process.